ddev/ddev/docs/content/users/basics/troubleshooting.md

 * MAMP (macOS): Stop MAMP.
 * Apache: Temporarily stop with `sudo apachectl stop`, permanent stop depends on your environment.
-* nginx (macOS Homebrew): `sudo brew services stop nginx` or `sudo launchctl stop homebrew.mxcl.nginx`
+* nginx (macOS Homebrew): `sudo brew services stop nginx` or `sudo launchctl stop homebrew.mxcl.nginx`.
-* nginx (Ubuntu): `sudo service nginx stop`
+* nginx (Ubuntu): `sudo service nginx stop`.
-* apache (often named "httpd") (many environments): `sudo apachectl stop` or on Ubuntu `sudo service apache2 stop`
+* Apache (many environments, often named “httpd”): `sudo apachectl stop` or on Ubuntu `sudo service apache2 stop`.
-* vpnkit (macOS): You likely have a docker container bound to port 80, do you have containers up for Lando or another docker-based development environment?
+* VPNKit (macOS): You likely have a Docker container bound to port 80.
+Do you have containers up for Lando or another Docker-based development environment?
 If so, stop the other environment.
-* Lando: If you have previously used Lando try running `lando poweroff`
+* Lando: If you’ve previously used Lando, try running `lando poweroff`.
 * IIS on Windows (can affect WSL2).
-You'll have to disable it in the Windows settings.
+You’ll have to disable it in the Windows settings.

 To dig deeper, you can use a number of tools to find out what process is listening.

-On macOS and Linux, try the lsof tool on ports 80 or 443 or whatever port you're having trouble with:
+On macOS and Linux, try the `lsof` tool on ports 80 or 443 or whatever port you’re having trouble with:

 ```
 $ sudo lsof -i :443 -sTCP:LISTEN